LakeLab/LakeLab.github.io/_posts/2020-03-19-network_debugging_with_stetho.markdown

 ![image_6](/assets/images/2020-03-19-network_debugging_with_stetho-4.png)

-Now, Your code is completely separated by debug and release build variables, And It makes you safe from mistakenly leaking your network information.
+Now, Your code is completely separated by debugging and release build variables, And It makes you safe from mistakenly leaking your network information.

 ## References
 - [Stetho official website](http://facebook.github.io/stetho/)